 - There’s no choice of plans — you simply get to keep the same plan you already had with your employer.

 - Not all employer plans are subject to COBRA regulations.
 COBRA doesn’t apply to plans sponsored by the federal government, churches, or church-related organizations.
-It also doesn’t apply to employers with fewer than 20 employees (in many states, “mini-COBRA” laws apply to groups with fewer than 20 employees).
+It also doesn’t apply to employers with fewer than 20 employees (in many states, state continuation (“mini-COBRA”) laws apply to groups with fewer than 20 employees).

 - In some circumstances, continuation of coverage isn’t available, even if COBRA regulations applied to your plan.
 This includes situations where the group plan ceases to exist (employer stops offering coverage, or the business closes, for example).